costela/nss-docker/README.md

 The following configuration keys are currently supported:

 * `Suffix`: (default: `.docker`) the TLD which will be appended to all containers.
 Searches not under this TLD will bypass this plugin.
+This is useful if you want to test something using OAuth locally, since you can simulate real TLDs (which, of course, will be shadowed by the `nss-docker` domains)
 * `IncludeComposeProject`: (default: `true`) whether to include the `docker-compose` project name in the search.
 When true, services will be found with the form `SERVICE.PROJECT.SUFFIX`.
+Otherwise only `SERVICE.SUFFIX` will be searched, which simplifies names, but increases collision risk.

 ## Multiple docker-compose projects